frantid/webos-openssl-0.9.8zg/addfiles/readme.md

-additional files to include in the packages
+additional files to include in the build